pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/add-ons.md

    npm create pantheon-decoupled-kit next-drupal next-drupal-search-api-addon
    ```
 1. Continue through the prompts until all actions finish running
-1. Add the necessary environment variables in `.env.development.local` and start
-   your project locally.
-Observe the new related content section that displays
+1. Start your project locally.
+Observe the new search input in the site header
-   at the bottom of post detail pages
+   along with added content under the `/search` route